pursuit-curriculum/unit-full-stack-web-development/express-connect-react/README.md

 - Upon successful request, redirect the user back to the index view, where they will see their color added as the last item.
 - If there is an error, there will be a message in the console (again, during lab time, you can build a component/use conditional rendering to provide a better user experience, you won't do this now in the interest of time).

-There is a function `handleSubmit`.
+There is a function `handleSubmit()`.
 This is the function that gets called when the form is submitted.

 You can design inputs and other form elements without a form element with React.
 However, it is vital to use a form element for web accessibility and best practices.
 Forms allow for things like tabbing across fields and using the enter key as an alternative to a click event on a button.
 For people who use screen readers, even more functionality is built to allow them to use the app.

-As an aside, Domino's Pizza was sued for not having an accessible website and lost the case.
-They must now make their [website accessible](https://www.cnbc.com/2019/10/07/dominos-supreme-court.html).

 Back to building the form: first, you must prevent the default.
 When the form does not have the attributes of `action` and `method`, it will default to refreshing the page.

-After that, you want to write some functionality to make a POST request and send the form data to the back-end.
+After setting `preventDefault()`, you want to write some functionality to make a POST request and send the form data to the back-end.
 Then, once the request is complete, you want to navigate the user back to the Index page so they can see that their new color has been added.

 It is critical to:

 - Set the method to POST (by default, fetch requests are type GET).
-- Set the headers to a key-value of `Content-Type` of `application/json`.
+- Set the headers to a key value of `Content-Type` of `application/json`.
 - Convert the color object from the form to a string.
+- Redirect the user back to the index view where they can see their newly created color.

 Put it all together: